-Types of with-profits funds
+Types of with-profits fund

-Conventional with-profits funds
+Conventional with-profits fund

 An initial sum assured (guaranteed minimum sum) is increased by the addition of annual bonuses and a terminal bonus.
 The size of bonuses depends on fund performance, the costs of the insurance business, and the need to smooth bonuses between good and poor years.

 The trend has been for bonus rates to fall as the result of difficult market conditions.
-Although Market Value Reductions can be applied, this would not normally be the case.
+Although market value reductions can be applied, this would not normally be the case.
 Instead, surrender penalties would usually apply if the policy was terminated early with no reductions applied on maturity.

-Unitised with-profits funds
+Unitised with-profits fund

 A unitised fund is split into units – when you pay into it, you buy a certain number of units at the current price.
 Unit prices increase in line with bonuses declared and do not fall.
-Or, if additional units have been added, these are not taken away (but Market Value Reductions can be applied).
+Or, if additional units have been added, these are not taken away (but market value reductions can be applied).